-Central to the decision and what is most importance to corporate human resources departments is the six point guideline issued by the Department of Labor in 2010 and reinforced in this decision that set out whether an intern must be paid minimum wage under the Fair Labor Standards Act.
+Central to the decision and what is most important to corporate human resources departments is the six-point guideline issued by the Department of Labor in 2010 and reinforced in this decision that set out whether an intern must be paid minimum wage under the Fair Labor Standards Act.
 All six of these criteria MUST be met for an unpaid internship to be legal and they are as follows: